mattherman/website/_posts/2023-06-12-nvim-persistent-terminal.markdown

 This worked great!
 The first time I run it Neovim will spin up a new terminal, but after that it will simply switch back to the original terminal with all of my output and history.

 So far I've been enjoying Neovim, especially with all of the really nice plugins people have created for it.
 I have found [telescope](https://github.com/nvim-telescope/telescope.nvim) and [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) to be really useful.
 The fact that LSP support is built-in rather than provided by plugins is also nice.
 The API documentation, which is available online and with the `:help` command, is very detailed, but the thing I've been missing the most has been examples of how to do certain tasks like creating a terminal with `nvim_term_open`.
 I could dig through the source of other plugins to figure it out, but most are complex enough that finding the specific use case I need is difficult.
-Overall, it feels like (Neo)Vim is "sticking" a little bit more for me now and my actually become and editor that I use regularly.
+Overall, it feels like (Neo)Vim is "sticking" a little bit more for me now and may actually become an editor that I use regularly.